TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Rotation Periods of TESS Stars

 \subsection{Features of the Period Distribution: Populations}

 The period--temperature distribution displays a sloped, short-period edge, similar to what was seen in \textit{Kepler} \citep{McQuillan2014, Santos2019, Santos2021}.
-This edge represents the point at which field stars converge onto the slowly-rotating sequence \citep{Curtis2020}.
+This edge represents the point at which field stars converge onto the slowly-rotating sequence \citep{Curtis2020}. {We measured the slope of the short-period edge using a second-order edge-detection algorithm on the smoothed period distribution in 500 K temperature bins (which allowed for the smallest bin to have at least 100 points) and fitting a line to the edge locations in $\log P_\mathrm{rot}$--$T_\mathrm{eff}$ space.
+To estimate the uncertainties in the slopes, we bootstrap resampled the temperatures and periods with 1,000 iterations, then applied the edge detection and line fit to the resampled data.
+For the TESS stars, the edge had a slope of $(-2.28 \pm 0.22) \times 10^{-4}$ dex/K., while the same routine for the \textit{Kepler} stars yielded a slope of $(-2.51 \pm 0.08) \times 10^{-4}$ dex/K, agreeing within 1$\sigma$.}

-The distribution also displays a gap in rotation period, occurring at roughly 12 days at 5,000 K and increasing to 20 days at 4,000 K. \citet{McQuillan2013} first identified this gap in the \textit{Kepler} field, and it has also been recovered in other field star samples using K2 \citep{Reinhold2020, Gordon2021}. \citet{Lu2022} showed that the gap may close in fully convective star samples.
-We present here the first detection of the rotation period gap using TESS.
+The distribution also displays a gap in rotation period, occurring at roughly 12 days at 5,000 K and increasing to 20 days at 4,000 K. \citet{McQuillan2013} first identified this gap in the \textit{Kepler} field, and it has also been recovered in other field star samples using K2 \citep{Reinhold2020, Gordon2021}. \citet{Lu2022} showed that the gap may close in fully convective star samples. {To validate the detection of the gap in TESS, following \citet{McQuillan2014} we used a Hartigan's dip test for unimodality \citep{Hartigan1985}.
+Since the period of the gap varies with temperature (or color), we first transformed the periods to a scale $P_\mathrm{rot} \mapsto P'$ such that the period gap in the \textit{Kepler} stars \citep[using the periods of][]{Santos2019, Santos2021} occurs at $P' = 1$ regardless of \textit{Gaia} $G_{BP} - G_{RP}$ color.
+We fit a line to points redder than $G_{BP} - G_{RP} > 1.2$ chosen along the gap in the \textit{Kepler} $\log P_\mathrm{rot}$ versus $G_{BP} - G_{RP}$ plane, then divided the each TESS rotation period by the value of the fit line at the star's color to compute $P'$.
+We performed the Hartigan dip test on the $\log P'$ values, obtaining a $p$-value of 0.001, rejecting the null hypothesis of unimodality with 99.9\% confidence.
+For comparison, the same analysis of the \textit{Kepler} stars yields a $p$-value of less than $10^{-4}$, while \citet{McQuillan2014} claimed a significant detection of the gap in a 60 K-wide temperature bin with a $p$-value of 0.01.}